nuriC0/c8-clutch-pressure/README.md

-# C8 Clutch Pressure Controller
+# C8 Clutch Pressure Controller - IG  @oz_tt_c8

 Have you encountered a situation where you require additional clutch pressure?\
 Have you attempted using aftermarket clutch pressure controllers without success?\
 Do you want to try something before HPTuners releases support for C8 TCM? \
 Are you electronically competent ?

-Well this writeup is for you...\
+Well this writeup is for you...

 I will **not**  show you how to
 * Get to TCM (there are plenty of directions out there)